Robin Clark (pop singer): "Daddy, Daddy (Gotta Get a Phone in My Room)"

 On January 9, 1961, Capitol Records released Clark's debut single, "Daddy, Daddy (Gotta Get a Phone in My Room)".
 The novelty song was written by orchestra leader and composer Bob Davie, his wife Mary Davie, and singer Bette Anne Steele, who originally recorded and released it (as Betsy Brye) in 1959 (Canadian-American Records CAN AM 106; UK: Columbia Records Recording 45-DB 4350).
 The Jordanaires provided backing vocals for the song.
 On the flipside, Clark recorded "Love Has Come My Way" that was composed by Don Gibson.

-Clark appeared on Eddy Arnold's Today on the Farm program on NBC-TV on Saturday, January 14, 1961, Both songs were rated 3 stars in Billboard magazine on January 16, with "Daddy, Daddy" picked to be a hit on January 30, and being played extensively on radio stations in Nashville, where the flipside "Love Has Come My Way" debuted at #34 on WKDA.
+Clark appeared on Eddy Arnold's Today on the Farm program on NBC-TV on Saturday, January 14, 1961, Both songs were rated 3 stars in Billboard magazine on January 16, with "Daddy, Daddy" picked to be a hit on January 30, and being played extensively on radio stations in Nashville, where the flipside "Love Has Come My Way" debuted at No. 34 on WKDA.